 If the request is allocated to imported IVIg, then it will be for the requesting clinician (operating within any relevant jurisdictional or hospital policy that may apply) to choose which imported IVIg product available under NBA contracts will be supplied to fulfil the request.
 The Blood Service will provide the clinician with information about the available products including relevant precautions, but will not provide any advice or recommendation on the choice of a particular imported IVIg product.

 Where BloodSTAR is in use, then the system will allocate product based on system rules.
 This product choice can be changed by the requesting clinician or the Blood Service if deemed necessary.

-- Approved Recipients are entities such as hospitals that wish to purchase imported immunoglobulin.
-Each state and territory health department will have nominated these entities to suppliers.
+- Approved Health Providers can order immunoglobulin.
+Approved Health Providers are entities such as hospitals that wish to purchase imported immunoglobulin.
+Each state and territory health department will have nominated these entities to suppliers. *

-- If an entity is unsure whether it is an Approved Recipient, it should contact the relevant state or territory health department to clarify this and ensure it is nominated as an Approved Recipient to each supplier.
+- If an entity is unsure whether it is an Approved Health Provider, it should contact the relevant state or territory health department to clarify this and ensure it is nominated as an Approved Health Provider to each supplier.

-- Approved Recipients place orders for imported immunoglobulin directly with the supplier.
+- Approved Health Providers place orders for imported immunoglobulin directly with the supplier.

-- Purchases are paid for in full by the Approved Recipient.
+- Purchases are paid for in full by the Approved Health Provider.

-- Upon placement of the order, a contract is established directly between the supplier and the Approved Recipient for the supply of the immunoglobulin product.
+- Upon placement of the order, a contract is established directly between the supplier and the Approved Health Provider for the supply of the immunoglobulin product.

-Imported immunoglobulin can be accessed directly from the supplier at the same price negotiated by the NBA for governments.
-In circumstances where immunoglobulin cannot be accessed under the Criteria or JDO arrangements, clinicians can choose to access imported immunoglobulin directly from suppliers at the patient’s cost.
+In circumstances where immunoglobulin cannot be accessed under the Criteria or JDO arrangements, it may be possible to access imported immunoglobulin directly from relevant suppliers on a commercial basis and at private expense.

-Products that can be supplied under direct order arrangements are listed on the following document.
+Products that can be supplied under JDO arrangements are listed on the following document.